mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

    can do a colourfill plot.
 #.
 Check your save directory.
 There should now only be a ``.h5`` file for each
    output.
 #.
+Clear the newly created files and workspaces to make future tests easier
+#.
 Change ``Reduction`` back to 1D.
 #.
 Click ``Process All``.
 #.
 A new plot window should open and you should end up with multiple lines plotted.